 Boston National Historical Park

-Boston NHP is located in Downtown Boston and encompasses 43-acres.
+Boston NHP is located in Downtown Boston and encompasses 43 acres.
 The park is open year-round and offers tours of historic sites.

-Some of the most significant events in the American Revolutionary War and push for independence happened near the city of Boston.
+Some of the most significant events in the American Revolutionary War and the push for independence happened near the city of Boston.
 Significant events include the Boston Tea Party, the midnight ride of Paul Revere, and the Battle of Bunker Hill.

 You can now visit many of these important American Revolution sites within Boston National Historical Park.
-All of the sites minus Dorchester Heights are connected by the 2.5 mile Freedom Trail.
+All of the sites minus Dorchester Heights are connected by the 2.5-mile Freedom Trail.
 This walking trail runs from Boston Common through the North End to Bunker Hill.

 There is a redbrick path that guides you along the trail to make sure you do not miss any of the city's historic sites.
 Some of the sites along the trail are privately owned and may charge an admission fee.

 The park has two visitor centers one is on the first floor of Faneuil Hall and the other in Boston Inner Harbor next to the historic U.S.S.
 Constitution.
-The visitor centers are a great place to pick up park maps, junior ranger programs, and learn more about the park.
+The visitor centers are a great place to pick up park maps, and junior ranger programs, and learn more about the park.

 Cape Cod National Seashore

 Cape Cod National Seashore is located in Eastern Massachusetts approximately 90 miles Southeast of Boston (55 miles via ferry).
-The park is open year-round but Spring through Fall offers the best opportunities to enjoy hiking, surfing, swimming and exploring.
+The park is open year-round but Spring through Fall offers the best opportunities to enjoy hiking, surfing, swimming, and exploring.

 Cape Code NS protects 30 miles of beaches along with salt marshes, freshwater wetlands, and scattered woodlands.
 The Salt Pond Visitor Center is located at the corner of Nauset Road and US 6 in the village of Eastham.